The club is closed at present due to the coronavirus pandemic.

 of the non-member entry fee.

-If you would like to try out the club, please call in on a Tuesday
+If you would like to try out the club, please drop by on a Tuesday

 club tournaments or play for one of our league teams, you must first

-application form and pay your subscription.
-You must also take
+evening and pay your subscription.
+You must also take out English

-Chess Federation (ECF) Bronze Membership (cost £15, or
+Chess Federation Bronze Membership (cost £18) to play

 for juniors and full-time students)